Crystal City, Texas: Education

 Crystal City is served by the Crystal City Independent School District.
 The high school teams are known as the Javelinas.

 Also, the area has a branch of Southwest Texas Junior College; its main campus is to the north in Uvalde.

+Infrastructure

+Crystal City is served by U.S. Route 83 and FM 65, FM 582, and FM 1433.
+Crystal City only has an airport for general aviation, Crystal City Municipal Airport.